Ivan M. Niven

-Ivan Morton Niven (October 25, 1915 – May 9, 1999) was a Canadian-American mathematician, specializing in number theory and known for his work on Waring's problem.
+Ivan Morton Niven (October 25, 1915 – May 9, 1999) was a Canadian-American number theorist best remembered for his work on Waring's problem.
 He worked for many years as a professor at the University of Oregon, and was president of the Mathematical Association of America.
-He was the author of several books on mathematics.
+He wrote several books on mathematics.

 Life

 Niven was born in Vancouver.
 He did his undergraduate studies at the University of British Columbia and was awarded his doctorate in 1938 from the University of Chicago.
 He was a member of the University of Oregon faculty from 1947 to his retirement in 1981.
 He was president of the Mathematical Association of America (MAA) from 1983 to 1984.

 He died in 1999 in Eugene, Oregon.